payu-india/CMS-Chatbot/docs/WEB Integration/prebuilt-checkout-payu-hosted/webview-for-mobile-apps/webview-integration-in-android.md

 #### 1. Variable  should be set as true in session for fallback to work

- \-> PayuHandleIntent should be set as true in session for fallback to work.
+-> PayuHandleIntent should be set as true in session for fallback to work.

 #### 2. Some issues arise when merchants configure their system to close the webview whenever an error occurs on the checkout page

-\-> Merchant need not to handel such error like ERR\_BLOCKED\_BY\_ORB , let webview default behaviour handle it
+-> Merchant need not to handel such error like ERR_BLOCKED_BY_ORB , let webview default behaviour handle it

 #### 3. Integration Code of Webview - Given above

 #### 4. WebView loading again and again

-\-> Call webview\.loadUrl(url) only once in a session like in OnCreate of Activity or fragment(once in a session) , Please do not loadURL in onResume.
+-> Call webview.loadUrl(url) only once in a session like in OnCreate of Activity or fragment(once in a session) , Please do not loadURL in onResume.

 #### 5. Do we need to add  configuration  to use checkout to  use local storage

-\-> WebSettings.domStorageEnabled = true
+-> WebSettings.domStorageEnabled = true

 #### 6. User was not redirected to merchant page after making success payments.

-\-> Need to implement webchromeClient with payuhandleIntent
+-> Need to implement webchromeClient with payuhandleIntent

 ```
 view!!.evaluateJavascript(